 Maybe the public outcry is so great that Congress will move on gun control, but considering the makeup of the House and Senate, the odds look tough.
 Whatever happens may more likely originate from the other end of Pennsylvania Avenue.

-This article appears in the Dec.
-18, 2012, edition of National Journal Daily as After the Massacre.
+This article appears in the December 18, 2012, edition of NJ Daily as After the Massacre.